ArnavGoel03/cse15l-lab-report-5/index.md

 ./travel_guides/berlitz2/Nepal-History.txt

 ```

-This basically fetches all the lines while looking for all the files in the directory recursively.
-It printed out the file names along with specific lines that had them.
+This input looks for a file with a specific name "Nepal-History.txt" which is in the format of a text file.
+The file's relative path is returned by the command.

 ##### Example 2 - Prompt with output

 ```
 Input -